rsksmart/lumino/docs/0.0.4/install_macos.md

 ```

 **Note:**
 Replace `<PATH_TO_PYTHON3.7>` with the path where Python3.7 is installed in your system.
-In the case of Ubuntu OS, this is usually `/usr/bin/python3.7`
+In the case of MacOS, this is usually `/usr/local/bin/python3.7`

 4. Activate python virtual env, by executing the following command: